mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 The internal workflow of JIT can be divided into three different stages:

+1. **External network**

+    The external network is identified by the port group `gp-virtual-external`.
+It is used by Greenplum for external traffic through the master and standby master nodes.
+It requires a new VLAN ID and 4 routable static IP addresses that will be used for:
+    - Greenplum Master
+    - Greenplum Standby
+    - Greenplum Virtual Appliance
+    - Greenplum Virtual Machine template

 1. Planner Stage

     This stage takes place in the Greenplum Database coordinator.
 The planner generates the plan tree of a query and its estimated cost.
 It then makes the decision of whether or not to trigger JIT compilation if:
     - The configuration parameter [jit](../../../ref_guide/config_params/guc-list.html#jit) is `true`.
     - The configuration parameter [jit_expressions](../../../ref_guide/config_params/guc-list.html#jit_expressions) is `true`.